Mairex1337/U-Net-SSeg/README.md

 python3 -m scripts.download_dataset
 ```

+The dataset will be extracted in to `data/`.

 ### 2. Adjust hyperparameters (optional)

 In the `cfg.yaml` file, you can adjust e.g. `LR`, `Batch size`, `Epochs`, etc. under `hyperparameters/<model_name>`.